I try to spend an hour or two each day in a coffee shop, sipping espresso, reading, and thinking the deep thoughts.

 (D) Foods: I eat an indecent amount of yogurt and muesli.
 And blueberries by the pound, when they're in season.
 I have soft spot for pickled and smoked fish.
 When dining out, I prefer spicy foods.
 I rarely cook meat.

-(Z) Things that other people seem to like but I've never really understood: travel, baseball, the hippity-hop, shopping, bus stops placed every two blocks.
+(Z) Things that other people seem to like but I've never really understood: travel, baseball, shopping, bus stops placed every two blocks.

 Math (also sometimes in my dreams.
 But those are nightmares.
 Very unpleasant nightmares.)

 The internets (Once upon a time, people lived in ignorance.
 They might wonder "where can I get the best cup of coffee in my neighborhood?" or "how do planes fly?" or "how much wood would a wood chuck chuck per hour if hopped up on a 0.6mg/kg dose of methamphetamine?" but, after a few moments of consternation, realize that neither they, nor anyone they know, had access to the answer.
 Today, an intricate series of tubes will deliver all the information in the world directly to your eyeballs.
 Instantaneously.
 For free.
-Just about anywhere.
-Welcome to the future.)
+Just about anywhere.)

 Sunlight (I spent two years locked in a basement laboratory.
 Well, the doors were locked, but to prevent others from entering, rather than to keep me from leaving.
 Regardless, I was obliged to spend most of my waking hours there.
 Few things are quite as depressing as descending into the bowels of the earth in the middle of the day and not emerging until the middle of the night.
 Going subterranean during daylight hours and working there until the sun has risen once again is one of those things.)